 Codebase is a source hosting platform with project management and version controls tools such as Git, SVN, and Mercurial builtin for teams.
-It features such as source tree browser, inline comments, ticketing system, which make the process of code review easy and effective.
+It features such as a source tree browser, inline comments, ticketing system, which make the process of code review easy and effective.

 Bonobo Git Server

 Bonobo is a free and open-source self-hosting solution for code on Windows servers.
 It uses the Active Directory users tool, which gives you the option to manage multiple users.
 It also has additional features like the option to view commit history, ADFS authentication mode, and multiple languages support.

 It is important to consider your requirements, the size of your teams, and your budget while choosing a source code hosting service, as it can help in increasing the productivity of your development team and making your projects more organized.

 Python is a very versatile language, and Python developers often have to work with a variety of files and get information stored in them for processing.
 One popular file format you’re bound to encounter as a Python developer is the Portable Document Format popularly known as PDF